 The entity of Alphonse will also appear in

 photos, and his voice has been recorded on EVPs as well.

 The restless, bitter entity of Marie Laveau - May have mellowed a

 bit.
 While her angry presence has been seen and heard by many

 eye witnesses throughout the years, she may have found some peace.

 Perhaps to try to calm her spirit, a plaque about Marie and her Voudou practice was placed on the

 outside of an unmarked tomb that possibly is her resting place,

-though none knows for sure.
+though nobody knows for sure.
 People have marked three Saint Louis-cemeteries on the outside of the

 vault, leave a note about their request, and leave an offering.